montrealelixir/playbook/guides/video_production/README.md

 ## Pre-meetup checks

+The day before:

-The day before, make sure all the batteries are fully charged.
-Check the battery level on the wireless mic units (turn them on and look at the level on the screen).
-Erase old files on the SD cards.
+- make sure all the batteries are fully charged
+- check the battery level on the wireless mic units (turn them on and look at the level on the screen)
+- erase old files on the SD cards.

 With each presenter, make sure her/his computer has notifications disabled and nightshift off.
 See playbook for instructions.
 Then do a quick HDMI capturing test, to make sure it works with her/his computer.